Cosmological Analysis of Three-Dimensional BOSS Galaxy Clustering and Planck CMB Lensing Cross Correlations via Lagrangian Perturbation Theory: Theory Model

 Within general relativity, weak lensing and redshift-space distortions jointly probe the amplitude of matter clustering through gravity's effect on the trajectories of massless (photons) and massive (galaxies) particles.
 In principle, photon and galaxy trajectories are influenced by different components of the metric, the latter by the Newtonian potential $\Psi$ and the former by the Weyl potential $(\Phi+\Psi)/2$ --- these are equal at late times within General Relativity but could be different in modified theories of gravity.
 To test for such differences we include a free factor multiplying the amplitude of the lensing-galaxy cross correlation,

 where $\gamma=\Phi/\Psi$ is the gravitational slip (see ref.~\cite{Joyce16} and references therein), and similarly the magnification bias-CMB lensing cross correlation by $c_\kappa^2$.
 Since our analysis is sensitive to the relative amplitude difference between redshift-space clustering and lensing cross-correlations, any deviation of the fit $\gamma$ from unity could indicate departures from general relativity in either velocities or gravitational lensing.
-Were we to free the neutrino mass within our analysis, this effect would be somewhat degenerate with the additional suppression of matter clustering due to free-streaming neutrinos --- our constraint on $\gamma$ therefore will also serve as some indication of our ability to constrain the neutrino mass through combining galaxy clustering with CMB lensing.
-Alternatively, within a fixed physical model comparing the relative amplitudes of the lensing and RSD signals through $c_\kappa$ allows us to perform a consistency check between the two datasets and check for systematics, akin to the scaling parameter $X_{\rm lens}$ multiplying cross spectra in the DES Y3 $3\times 2$pt analysis \cite{DESY3}.
+Were we to free the neutrino mass within our analysis, this effect would be somewhat degenerate with the additional suppression of matter clustering due to free-streaming neutrinos --- our constraint on $\gamma$ therefore will also serve as some indication of our ability to constrain the neutrino mass through combining galaxy clustering with CMB lensing.\footnote{In particular, if we think of the lensing amplitude as probing $\delta_{m} \approx (1 - f_\nu) \delta_{cb}$ and the RSD as probing $f(z)\ \sigma_{8,cb}(z) \sim f_{M_\nu=0}(z)\ (1 - \frac{3}{5} f_\nu)\ \sigma_{8,cb}(z)$ then the relative amplitude of the lensing to RSD compared to the case where $M_\nu=0$ is $c_\kappa \sim 1 - \frac{2}{5} f_\nu$.} Alternatively, within a fixed physical model comparing the relative amplitudes of the lensing and RSD signals through $c_\kappa$ allows us to perform a consistency check between the two datasets and check for systematics, akin to the scaling parameter $X_{\rm lens}$ multiplying cross spectra in the DES Y3 $3\times 2$pt analysis \cite{DESY3}.